Crivella/ocr_translate/README.md

 - `DJANGO_SUPERUSER_USERNAME`: The username of the admin user to be created.
 - `DJANGO_SUPERUSER_PASSWORD`: The password of the admin user to be created.

 ## Installation

-For both the Githyb and PyPI installation it is strongly suggested to install this project using a [virtual environment](https://docs.python.org/3/library/venv.html).
+For both the Github and PyPI installation it is strongly suggested to install this project using a [virtual environment](https://docs.python.org/3/library/venv.html).

 ### From Github